Brandi C. Barnes, MD, Pediatric Emergency Physician, Scottish Rite Children’s Hospital, Atlanta, Egleston Children’s Hospital, Atlanta

 Meningococcemia is a bacteremia caused by Neisseria meningitidis that may lead to severe sepsis and disseminated intravascular coagulation (DIC), and it may have a high mortality rate even with appropriate identification and management.
 Purpura fulminans (PF) is a rapidly evolving syndrome of skin microvascular thrombosis and hemorrhagic necrosis.
 It is a sign of systemic disease rather than a disease unto itself.
 Three types of PF exist and include neonatal, idiopathic, and acute infectious.
 Neonates with PF usually have a hereditary deficiency of the anticoagulants protein C, protein S, and antithrombin III.
 Idiopathic PF is thought to be a postinfectious autoimmune disorder (relative deficiency of protein S), which often follows a febrile illness and later leads to rapidly progressive purpura.
 Acute infectious PF is the most common type.
 It manifests as a skin finding in the most severe septic patients as well as in necrotizing fasciitis (NF), with a predilection to certain infectious agents, specifically meningococcemia.

-According to the Centers for Disease Control and Prevention (CDC), in 2017, there were about 350 total cases of meningococcal disease reported (incidence rate of 0.11 cases per 100,000 persons).
+According to the Centers for Disease Control and Prevention (CDC), in 2019, a total of 371 cases of meningococcal disease were reported (incidence rate of 0.11 cases per 100,000 persons).
 The rates of disease are highest in children younger than 1 year of age, with a second peak in adolescence.
 Among adolescents and young adults, those 16-23 years of age have the highest rates of meningococcal disease, which is in part due to residing in close quarters, such as barracks and college dorms.
 Invasive meningococcal disease (IMD) peaks during the months of November through March.8

 Symptoms usually begin to manifest within two weeks of exposure.
 Nonspecific signs present initially: fever, malaise, and myalgias.
 In younger children, irritability and lethargy are seen more commonly.
 Neck stiffness is rare in children younger than 2 years of age, and a bulging fontanelle may be seen in children younger than 18 months of age.9 More classic signs are seen in older children, including nausea, vomiting, photophobia, neck stiffness, positive Kernig and/or Brudzinski signs, headache, agitation, and decreased level of consciousness.9,10 Septic shock is more common in children and progresses rapidly, with multi-organ failure and death often occurring within 24 hours.9 Adrenal hemorrhage and subsequent failure in the setting of meningococcemia is known as Waterhouse-Friderichsen syndrome.11,12 Leg pain, cold hands and feet, and abnormal skin color (mottling) are indicators of early sepsis marked by poor peripheral perfusion.9,10